Content starts here

 Can a neighborhood or city get a perfect score?

 Creating a livable community is challenging, and so is getting a high livability score.
 To get a perfect score of 100, a neighborhood would have to be among the best in the country for each of the seven livability categories.
 This is very difficult because of built-in trade-offs between categories.
 For example, a community with excellent schools, convenient amenities, and excellent transportation options may score highly in the opportunity, neighborhood, and transportation categories.
 But if these characteristics make the community so desirable that it drives up housing costs, then the community’s housing category score will decrease, lowering its overall score.
-It is even more challenging for a city, county, or state to get a high score, since higher levels of geography in the AARP Livabity Index often contain a mix of high- and low-scoring neighborhoods.
+It is even more challenging for a city, county, or state to get a high score, since higher levels of geography in the AARP Livability Index often contain a mix of high- and low-scoring neighborhoods.
 For a community to get a high score, neighborhoods throughout that community need to score well.

 Which is better: higher or lower metric values?